wilsonliaows/docs/connectors/jira/triggers.md

 The following Jira triggers can be used to kickstart workflows in your recipes.

+To simplify API responses, the Jira REST API uses resource expansion, which means that the API will only return parts of a resource when explicitly requested.
 Workato automatically fetches and expands all parameters.
 For more information, check out the Jira Cloud REST API documentation on [resource expansion](https://developer.atlassian.com/cloud/jira/platform/rest/#expansion).

 ## New/updated issue (real-time)
-This trigger picks up new/updated issues as soon as they are created/updated.
-Only issues for which the linked Jira account has sufficient permissions will be returned.
+This trigger picks up issues as soon as they are created/updated.
+Only issues for which the linked Jira account has sufficient permissions will be retrieved.

 ![New/updated issue (real time) trigger](/assets/images/jira-docs/new-updated-issue.png)
 *New/updated issue (real-time) trigger*

 ### Requirements

-The linked Jira account must have Jira administrators global permissions to use this real-time trigger.
-For more information on using Jira real-time triggers, head over to our [Jira real-time triggers documentation](https://docs.workato.com/connectors/jira.html#using-jira-real-time-triggers).
+The linked Jira account must have Jira administrators global permissions to use this real-time trigger. asdfFor more information on using Jira real-time triggers, head over to our [Jira real-time triggers documentation](/connectors/jira.md#using-jira-real-time-triggers/).

 ### Input fields
 <table class="unchanged rich-diff-level-one">
   <thead>
     <tr>